rockymadden/lti.js/readme.md

 # lti_version (default: LTI-1p0), and resource_link_id.
 It is very
 # likely for parameters to change per request.
 If numerous parameters
 # are needed, create a stable base.
 This will provide lens-like behavior
-# in which new contexts only need to specify what is different.
+# in which new parameters only need to specify what is different.
 See
 # http://bilby.brianmckenna.org/#environment for more information.
 params = toolparameters
 	.property('resource_link_id', '1234567890')

 # Issue one or more asynchronous requests and handle the response(s).
-# Responses returned Q based promises.
+# Responses return Q based promises.
 Each contains an option monad.
 See
 # https://github.com/kriskowal/q and http://bilby.brianmckenna.org/#option
 # for more information.
 toolconsumer.request(context, params).then((response) ->